Beaches in the Andamans

 Hiking Shoes

-If you plan to go to Elephant beach via forest, or go to the Secret Beach in Neil (as covered above), please carry your hiking shoes.
-The forest area can be covered with slippers on as well but for a more comfortable and safer walk hiking shoes are recommended.
+If you plan to go to Elephant Beach via the forest, please carry your hiking shoes.
+The forest area can be covered with slippers as well but for a more comfortable and safer experience, hiking shoes are recommended.

 Rain cover/Ponchos

 During the monsoon season, especially, ensure that you are carrying your ponchos along.
-It rains cats and dogs starting June until September end.
+It rains cats and dogs from June until the end of September.

 Backpack Covers

 Get essential covers for your cameras, bags, etc. A phone cover would also be a good option.
-Since you will be roaming around the ocean areas, the equipment can go inside the water/ocean.
+Since you will be around the ocean, the equipment may get damaged.

 Cotton Shirts and Shorts